Project-X-Mods/coffeelinux/README.md

 ===============================================================

-1: Boot an Arch Linux live iso.
+1: Boot a Coffee Linux live iso.
 [UEFI ONLY]
-1a: clone the repo as described above.

-2: run the installer, "bash coffeelinux/opt/coffeebrewer.sh"
+2: run the installer.

 3: enter your username, drive id, and partition numbers (easy to find out)

-4: partition the drive chosen with fdisk. (you need 1G for efi, 8~64G for swap, and the rest of the drive for the OS/Home.)
+4: partition the drive chosen with fdisk. (you need 1G for efi, and the rest of the drive for the OS/Home.)

 5: hit yes alot when asked lol.